 The FBINAA has partnered with the Georgetown Law Center to co-host an ABLE Train-the-Trainer Program

-to train FBINAA members and their staffs as “at large” ABLE trainers in this cutting-edged active bystandership program.
+to train FBINAA members and their staffs as “At Large” ABLE trainers in this cutting-edged active bystandership program.
 ABLE-certified trainers will be authorized to provide ABLE training to any law enforcement agency that has been accepted into the ABLE Program.
-This dedicated FBINAA training program is by invitation-only.
+This unique FBINAA training program is by invitation-only.

 Now more than ever, communities across the country, and the law enforcement agencies that serve those communities, are recognizing that first responders must do a better job intervening when necessary to prevent their colleagues from causing harm or making costly mistakes.

-Project ABLE is a national hub for training, technical assistance, and research, all with the aim of creating a police culture in which officers routinely intervene as necessary to:
+The ABLE Project is a national hub for training, technical assistance, and research, all with the aim of creating a police culture in which officers routinely intervene as necessary to:

 - Prevent misconduct